carlosandretaiga/block_student_info/README.md

 # Plugin block_student_info

 ## Description
 This Moodle plugin provides a block that displays student information, such as their name and groups, within a course.
+Link plugin: [Plugin moodle.org](https://moodle.org/plugins/block_student_info).

 ## Features
 - Displays the logged-in user’s name.